-The Blood and Sand cocktail is one of the more contentious cocktails in a bartender’s back pocket.
-Fresh blood orange juice, sweet Vermouth, and Heering cherry liqueur, along with blended scotch create a balanced and uniquely-refreshing cocktail with hints of cherry and tart citrus.
-If made correctly, I like to think of it as a sophisticated mimosa.
+The Blood and Sand cocktail may have an intense name, but it tastes similar to a sophisticated mimosa.
+Fresh blood orange juice, sweet Vermouth, and Heering cherry liqueur create a balanced and uniquely-refreshing cocktail with hints of cherry and tart citrus.
+Its blood-red color perfectly lends itself to an adult Halloween get-together.

 The Blood and Sand cocktail was created to promote its namesake, Rudolph Valentino’s 1922 film about a great matador.
 Originally, the red Cherry Heering was meant to represent the “blood” and orange juice, the “sand.”
-I’d like to think substituting blood-orange for original recipe’s plain orange juice only adds to the dramatic symbolism.
+I’d like to think substituting blood-orange for the original recipe’s plain orange juice only adds to the dramatic symbolism.

-So, why do so many bartenders avoid this historic cocktail?
+So, why do some bartenders avoid this historic cocktail?

 Most people point to the equal-proportioned yet overpowering orange juice as being a major downfall.
 Some say that it all comes down to bartending technique.
 I like to think it is the use of rarely used ingredients taking up shelf space and a lack of orders.

 I’ve made this cocktail with both regular orange juice and various cherry liqueurs, but the breakthrough came when I was finally able to prepare it during blood orange season.
 Now, blood orange juice won’t necessarily make or break the recipe, but it does change the overall flavor for the better.
 Too much regular orange juice and you risk turning this cocktail from a Blood and Sand into a Screwdriver.

 Table of Contents